 Enable Client Logging

 Azure-spring-data-cosmos uses SLF4j as the logging facade that supports logging into popular logging frameworks such as log4j and logback.
 For more information, see the enable client logging section.

 For a complete sample project, see the sample project.

 For a complete sample project, see the Multi-database sample project.

 For a complete sample project, see the Single account with Multi-database sample project.

-- Read more about Azure spring data cosmos.
+- Read more about Azure spring data Azure Cosmos DB.

 - Read more about Azure Cosmos DB Service

-- See the Azure Spring Data Cosmos Samples
+- See the Azure Spring Data Azure Cosmos DB Samples

 - See the Spring MVC with Azure Cosmos DB Sample